-Petitioner is a corporation whose principal shareholder is Mr. V--- L---.
-It is engaged in the business of designing and building sets for video productions.
+Petitioner is a corporation whose principal shareholder is It is engaged in the business of designing and building sets for video productions.
 Most of the sets are for use in television commercials and music videos.
 Each of petitioner's jobs is unique, but the work generally progresses in the following manner.
-Mr. L--- and his assistants first meet with the customer to get a general idea of the customer's desires.
+Mr and his assistants first meet with the customer to get a general idea of the customer's desires.
 They read the script for the proposed video and research historical texts and photographs in order to visualize how the set should appear.
 They may also take photographs of the location where the filming will be done and draw rough sketches of the set.

-If the customer hires petitioner for the job, Mr. L--- and his associates then prepare more detailed drawings, renderings and overlays to illustrate the proposed appearance of the set.
+If the customer hires petitioner for the job, Mr and his associates then prepare more detailed drawings, renderings and overlays to illustrate the proposed appearance of the set.
 These drawings include ideas for camera positions and lighting effects.
-Mr. L---'s assistants may also visit costume shops and property houses to photograph available types and styles of costumes and props.
+Mr 's assistants may also visit costume shops and property houses to photograph available types and styles of costumes and props.
 The drawings and photographs are presented to the customer for final approval.
-According to testimony at the appeal hearing, the customers might then use Mr. L---'s ideas to fabricate their own sets, or hire someone else to construct the sets, but it appears that petitioner constructed the sets on all jobs during this audit period.

-The walls, platforms and other components of the set are usually prefabricated at petitioner's shop.
+According to testimony at the appeal hearing, the customer might then use Mr 's ideas to fabricate their own sets, or hire someone else to construct the sets, but it appears that petitioner constructed the sets on all jobs during this audit period.
+The walls, platforms and other components of the set are usually prefabricated at the petitioner's shop.
 Petitioner purchases new materials ex-tax under resale certificates, but also uses old materials left over from previous jobs (which were also purchased ex-tax under resale certificates).
 Props and costumes are usually furnished by the customer or by other persons who contract directly with the customer.
 A construction crew loads the set components onto vehicles for transportation to the location of the shoot, unloads the components upon arrival and builds the set.
-It appears that the vehicles are usually provided by the customer.
+It appears that vehicles are usually provided by the customer.
 The members of the construction crew are normally petitioner's employees, although employees of the customer may sometimes assist.

-Mr. L--- then "dresses" the set by positioning props, cameras and lighting.
-According to testimony at the appeal hearing, Mr. L--- "controls the art production crew" and directs necessary changes in the positioning of cameras and props.
+Mr then "dresses" the set by positioning props, cameras and lighting.
+According to testimony at the appeal hearing, Mr "controls the art production crew" and directs necessary changes in the positioning of cameras and props.
 When shooting is completed, the construction crew "strikes" or disassembles the set.
-Usable materials are returned to petitioner's shop for reuse on other jobs, but most of the material is simply thrown away by petitioner.

-Petitioner's invoices to its customers were often issued prior to beginning the job, and served a dual function as both invoices and bid sheets.
+Usable materials are returned to petitioner's shop for reuse on other jobs, but most of the material is simply thrown away by the petitioner.
+Petitioner's invoices to its customers were often issued prior to beginning the job, and served as a dual function as both invoices and id sheets.
 Some of the invoices included a detailed list of set components and other items, but the amount billed was a lump sum for "set construction" with no separate allocation among the various items.
-(See, e.g., the invoice for job no. 203-88.)
-Most invoices, however, simply billed a lump sum for "cost of sets" or "set construction" or "set construction: rental" without listing the separate components.
-(See, e.g., the invoice for job no. 203-88.)
-A few invoices did include a generalized breakdown of costs among specific sets or set components.
-(See, e.g., the invoice for job no. 163-86.)
+(See, e.g., the invoice for job no) Most invoices, however, simply billed a lump sum for "cost of sets" or "set construction" or "set construction: rental" without listing the separate components.
+(See, e.g., the invoice for job no) A few invoices did include a generalized breakdown of costs among specific sets or set components.
+(See, e.g., the invoice for job no)

-None of the invoices presented for our review included any separate charge for design services, are direction or supervision.
-In fact, there is only one invoice (for job no. 188-87) where such services were even mentioned.
-On that invoice, design, drawings, a scale model, art direction and supervision were listed as included in the lump-sum charge for "construction fees".

-Two invoices (for jobs 163-86 and 197-87) includes separate charges for striking the set, and a few other invoices mentioned strike labor but did not quote a separate price.
-No invoice charged separately for loading, unloading or erection at location, although "trucks" was listed as a part of "set construction" on some invoices.
-One invoice (for job 209-88) stated that the lump-sum charge included an "assistant" for five days at the rate of \$275 per day.

-Most of the invoices also included a separate charge for "materials".
-According to the audit staff, these amounts represented the costs of new materials purchased by petitioner for the specific job, and did not include the costs of old materials previously used on other jobs.

-Petitioner charged tax reimbursement and reported tax measured by the separately stated charges for materials.
-It did not charge or report tax on the lump-sum charges for set construction.
-(Those charges were apparently claimed as nontaxable sales for resale on petitioner's returns.)
-Upon audit, the staff concluded that petitioner was leasing the sets to its customers and that tax applies to the total amount charged.
-Petitioner contends that it performs artistic design services and does not sell or lease tangible personal property, so that no part of the charge should be taxable.
-Alternatively, petitioner contends that a portion of the charge was for nontaxable design services and other labor.

-In support of its alternative contention, petitioner has presented an analysis of one job (for a [name] commercial).
-This particular job was performed in January or February 1985, almost one year before the start of the audit period, but petitioner alleges that it is typical of the audit period transactions.
-The customer was bulled a lump sum \$180,000 for "total set cost".
-Petitioner alleges that it incurred expenses of \$86,009.87 for this job, of which \$56,646 was for labor as follows:

-Art director \$22,800

-Production assistants 2,700

-Carpentry 24,571

-Move to stage 2,390

-Prop persons 2,025

-Strike 2,160